«

 • unsweetened cocoa powder

-4. Separately, using a mixer vigorously beat up the six egg whites until stiff.
-Add the rest of the sugar, one tablespoon at the time, keep beating after each addition.
+2. Using a mixer vigorously beat up the six egg whites until stiff.
+Add half of the sugar (6 tbsp), one tablespoon at the time, keep beating after each addition.
 This is very important in order to keep the egg white mixture stiff.
 The egg white mixture should be stiff and forming peaks.

-5. Slowly mix the egg whites in the Mascarpone mixture, delicately and only in small quantities until all the whites are incorporated.
+4. Slowly mix the egg whites in the Mascarpone mixture, delicately and only in small quantities until all the whites are incorporated.
 Keep the mixture fluffy.
-Since I do not like raw egg yolks, I did not use them.
-The original Tiramisu recipe calls for their use.

-9. Start the next layer of lady fingers.
-If you layered the first layer horizontally, make sure to go vertically on the next.
+8. Start the next layer of lady fingers.
+If you layered the first layer horizontally, make sure to go vertically on the next, cover with custard.

-11. Let it rest in the refrigerator for 2 to 3 hours.
-Enjoy!
+10. Before serving, let it rest in the refrigerator for 2 to 3 hours.
+The taste and texture is just divine!

 Leave a Reply